 Visitors can learn more about Appalachian life and culture during special events.
 Our yearly event schedule includes living history events, festivals, workshops, and lectures—as well as our annual Appalachian Christmas Carol, which puts a spin on Dickens’ traditional story by weaving in the history of the Vance Birthplace.
 Click here to learn more about upcoming events.

-Hours of Operation
+Hours of Operation:

-Tuesday – Saturday, 9 am – 5 pm
+Tuesday through Saturday 9 am to 5 pm

-Closed on Sundays, Mondays, and most major holidays.
+Closed Sunday, Monday, and most major holidays.